-The Scottish Vulval Clinic is a dedicated multidisciplinary clinic for women with vulval complaints such as vulval pain or itching, caused by a variety of conditions including thrush, lichen sclerosus and allergies.
+The Scottish Vulval Clinic is a dedicated clinic for women with vulval complaints such as vulval pain or itching, caused by a variety of conditions including thrush and lichen sclerosus.

 These complaints can interfere with day to day activities as well as affecting intimate relationships with a partner.
 It can be difficult to discuss this with a friend or even with your doctor.

 At the Scottish vulval clinic we aim to investigate and treat the cause of your symptoms.
 Even if there is no obvious cause for the symptoms we work with you to help you manage your symptoms so as to minimise, as much as possible, their impact on your quality of life.

 The clinic benefits from the expertise of gynaecologist Dr Simone Vella, who has a special interest in vulval disorders.
 The clinic also has access to a physiotherapist with a special interest in pelvic complaints also working at BMI Ross Hall Hospital.

 DR SIMONE VELLA